 The results of the failed test execution should be attached to the test case work item

-The “Remaing Work” hours of the “QA – Test Execution” task should be increased allow time for retesting.
+The “Remaining Work” hours of the “QA – Test Execution” task should be increased allow time for retesting.

 The results of each execution of the test case should be attached to the test case work item per the guidelines above to document the number of failed attempts of the test case as well as the PASS execution of the test case.

-When executing the retest, the “Completed Work” field of the “QA – Test Execution” task should be updated with the time spent executing the retest
+When executing the retest, the “Completed Work” field of the “QA – Test Execution” task should be updated with the time spent executing the retest.

 The “Original Estimate” will not increase based on additional work associated with the retest.